 A huge thank you so Indochina Sails for hosting me for this tour of the incredible Ha Long Bay!

-Disclosure: This stay with Indochina Sails was sponsored by the company but I was not paid for this article and all opinions as always are my own 🙂
+Disclosure: This stay with Indochina Sails was sponsored by the company but all opinions as always are my own 🙂